YukiTomita-CC/SPACLE/README.md

 # SPACLE
-Space for Personal Assistant’s Continuous Learning and Evolution
+Space for Personal Assistant’s Continuous Learning and Evolving